-In one of the last test of my camera, I would like to share with you the night photography possibilities in this tool.
+In one of the last tests of my camera, I would like to share with you the night photography possibilities in this tool.

 - D5300 night photography programmes & effects

-The D5300 offers mainly 4 basic programmes & effects allows you to take pictures by night:
+The D5300 offers mainly 4 basic programmes & effects allow you to take pictures by night:

 - Night portrait – allows you to keep strong details in conjunction with flash and low light beyond,

-- High Key effect – is absolutely right to use in the dark conditions.
-The ISO sensitivity and exposure time are sets automatically, but ISO sensitivity is much higher than normally The exposure time for a place in the same conditions is a little bit longer too.
-In effect, you will see your photo much brighter and quite clear.
-The D5300 won’t set your ISO more than you need at this moment.
+- High Key effect – is absolutely right to use in dark conditions.
+The ISO sensitivity and exposure time are set automatically, but ISO sensitivity is much higher than normal The exposure time for a place in the same conditions is a little bit longer too.
+In effect, you will see your photo much brighter and quite clearly.
+The D5300 won’t set your ISO to more than you need at this moment.
 The camera will set max.
 ISO 10000 during the gazing stars conditions only.
-However, this effect is the most useful with bright scenes to create bright images that seem filled with light.
+However, this effect is most useful with bright scenes to create bright images that seem filled with light.

 See the pictures below (Pic.1,2,3) to compare all of those effects.